UzairMK/Tech_Test_Raindrops/README.md

 ### Tests

 I created a NUnit project in the same solution, to write and execute my tests.
-This project contained the following NuGet packages: Microsoft.NET.Test.Sdk, NUnit, and NUnit3TestAdapter.
+This project was made dependent to the `RaindropLib` class library to gain access to the `Raindrop` class and the project also contained the following NuGet packages: Microsoft.NET.Test.Sdk, NUnit, and NUnit3TestAdapter.
 The aim of the tests was to make sure the created function was doing what I wanted it to do.
-I performed three sets of tests which I will describe below.
+I performed three sets of tests which I will describe below and all the tests were design to be DAMP (Descriptive And Meaningful Phrases) so they could easily be understood by anyone.

-#### General value tests
+#### General tests

 The aim of the tests in this set is to make sure the desired output is obtained when the input follows a certain rule.

 ##### Tests

-- NotDivisibleBy3_5_Or7
+- NotDivisibleBy3_5_Or7_ReturnsNumberAsString
-- OnlyDivisibleBy3
+- DivisibleBy3ButNotBy5And7_ReturnsPling
-- OnlyDivisibleBy5
+- DivisibleBy5ButNotBy3And7_ReturnsPlang
-- OnlyDivisibleBy7
+- DivisibleBy7ButNotBy3And5_ReturnsPlong
-- DivisibleBy3And5ButNot7
+- DivisibleBy3And5ButNot7_ReturnsPlingPlang
-- DivisibleBy3And7ButNot5
+- DivisibleBy3And7ButNot5_ReturnsPlingPlong
-- DivisibleBy5And7ButNot3
+- DivisibleBy5And7ButNot3_ReturnsPlangPlong
-- DivisibleBy3_5And7
+- DivisibleBy3_5And7_ReturnsPlingPlangPlong

 ##### Example